ryantxrorg/textfly-sdk/README.md

+# ⚠️ **Warning: SDK is in Alpha** ⚠️

+> **This SDK is currently in a alpha phase and is not even close to production-ready.**
+> **Don't use this library at least until it gets to beta.
+Breaking changes and incomplete functionality may be present.**
+> Contributions and feedback are welcome as we work toward a stable release.

 # Textfly SDK

 The TextFly SDK provides a simple interface for interacting with the TextFly API, enabling operations like creating, updating, retrieving, and deleting contacts.
 This SDK is intended for seamless integration into multi-tenant applications where each account has unique access to contact data.